rticommunity/kubernetes-examples/README.md

 # Kubernetes Example Configurations for RTI Connext Applications
 This directory provides example configurations for various use cases involving RTI Connext applications and services running on Kubernetes.

-NOTE: Please note that the container images in the example configurations are not publicly available.
-We encourage you to build your own container images and use your own container image repository for pushing and pulling these images.
-It is also necessary to update the container image names in the example configurations as per your setup.

 ### Use Cases

 |Name | Description | Kubernetes Features Used | RTI Components Used|